-According to ILPA, the purpose for creating the MLPA is to establish a more efficient process for LPs and GPs establishing LPAs (which are typically bespoke contracts and the result of significant negotiations).
-It is important to note, however, that requirements for Fund-level leverage are often individual to the purpose and strategy of a Fund and as such are not uniform.
-Therefore, careful consideration should be given to limited partnership agreement provisions which may limit the ability of a Fund to take advantage of a growing number of Fund finance products available to achieve operational efficiency and optimize Fund performance.
+According to the ILPA, the purpose for creating the MLPA is to establish a more efficient process for LPs and GPs establishing LPAs, which are typically bespoke contracts and the result of significant negotiations.[5]

+It is important to note, however, that requirements for fund-level leverage are often individual to the purpose and strategy of a fund and as such are not uniform.
+Therefore, careful consideration should be given to limited partnership agreement provisions that may limit the ability of a fund to take advantage of a growing number of fund finance products available to achieve operational efficiency and optimize fund performance.